IETF-Hackathon/mDNSResponder/README.md

 ### Manually adding a DNS resolver address on the client, for testing

-If “my-building.example.org” is properly delegated to your Discovery Proxy, then this is all that is required for client devices to remotely discover services on the “my-building.example.org” link.
+If “my-building.example.org” is properly delegated to your Discovery Proxy using the appropriate “NS” record, then this is all that is required for client devices to remotely discover services on the “my-building.example.org” link.